VisualMeaning/az-waf-policy-exclusions/README.md

     Pattern match \%\w at ARGS.

 This matches any percent sign with a following character, [%ile](https://en.wiktionary.org/wiki/%25ile) for example.
+The common form of an encoded query string, like `"redir=%2F"` to indicate where to go next as in the auth flow also triggers.

 ### 942430